top of page

 About Me

-When I looked back at my career I realised the thing I loved most about it was connecting with people: spending time really getting to know and understand them; nurturing and empowering them to reach their full potential.
-Having retrained as a therapist and counselling lecturer I get to do those things I love every day, which is a great privilege.
+The things I loved most about my previous career were connecting with people, really getting to know and understand them; nurturing and empowering them to fulfil their potential.
+As a therapist and counselling lecturer I have the privilege of getting to do those things I love every day.

 Training and qualifications

-I have a first class Post Graduate Diploma in Counselling and Psychotherapy from Leeds Beckett University.
-I am an integrative therapist, which means I am trained in a variety of therapeutic models that I integrate to meet clients individual needs.
+I have a Post Graduate Diploma in Counselling and Psychotherapy from Leeds Beckett University and a BPS Approved Certificate in Clinical Supervision Skills.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and work to their Professional Standards and Ethical Framework for the Counselling Professions.

 I receive specialist mentoring by attending regular supervision in line with BACP guidelines.
 This enhances the quality of the service I offer, ensures my work meets professional standards, advances my learning, stimulates creativity, and supports me to maintain resilience and fitness to practice.

-I am passionate about continually improving my counselling skills and knowledge so I read widely, regularly attend training courses and events and invest heavily in my continuing professional development.
+I am passionate about continually improving my counselling skills and knowledge, so I read widely, regularly attend training events and invest heavily in continuing professional development.
 I also teach counselling and psychotherapy in both Further Education and Higher Education settings.

 I hold professional liability insurance.